mattdesl/three-glslify/README.md

 ## Gotchas

+Since ThreeJS release cycles are unpredictable and don't use semantic versioning, this module may break with newer versions of ThreeJS.
+It currently works with three 0.68.0 (r68).
+Send issues or PRs if you find versioning problems.

 ThreeJS distinguishes between an array of THREE.Vector3 objects, and a flattened `vec3` type represented by floats (`v3v` vs `fv`).
 This module only sees the `vec3` array type, and assumes they are to be represented by an array of THREE.Vector3 elements.
 Same with `ivec3`, `vec4`, etc.

 ## License